 In order to ensure that people receive only information about themselves it is essential that a formal system of requests is in place.

-Requests from pupils who are considered mature enough to understand their rights under the GDPR will be processed as a subject access request as outlined below and the data will be given directly to the pupil (subject to any exemptions that apply under the GDPR or other legislation).
-[As the age when a young person is deemed to be able to give Consent for online services is 13, we will use this age as a guide for when pupils may be considered mature enough to exercise their own subject access rights].
-In every case it will be for the School, as Data Controller, to assess whether the child is capable of understanding their rights under the GDPR and the implications of their actions, and so decide whether the Parent needs to make the request on the child’s behalf.
-A Parent would normally be expected to make a request on a child’s behalf if the child is younger than 13 years of age.

 Requests from Parents in respect of their own child will be processed as requests made on behalf of the Data Subject (the child) where the pupil is aged under 13 (subject to any exemptions that apply under the Act or other legislation).

 It should be noted that the Education (Pupil Information) (England) Regulations 2005 (the “Regulations”) applies to maintained schools so the rights available to parents in those Regulations to access their child’s educational records apply to the Centre.
 This means that following receipt of a request from a parent for a copy of their child’s educational records, the Centre must provide a copy within 15 school days, subject to any exemptions or court orders which may apply.
 The Centre may charge a fee for providing a copy of the educational record, depending on the number of pages as set out in the Regulations.
 This is a separate statutory right that parents of children who attend maintained schools have so such requests should not be treated as a subject access request.